cityofasheville/maps/HomeStay/config-readme.txt

     //This property stores all of the theme's styles.
 The app displays the first style by default.
     "styles": [],

+    "customStyles": {
+      "mainBackgroundColor": ""
+    },

     //Optional.
 It is the theme version.
     "version": "1.1"
   },

   //Optional.
 If not set, do not use proxy.
   "httpProxy": {
     //Optional.
-Default to true.
+Default to false.
 If false all requests will not use proxy.
     //If true, if the request match proxy rule, use proxy;
     //         if the request doesn't match proxy rule but need proxy(cross domain, i.e.), use proxy url;
     //         if the request neither match proxy rule nor the request doesn't need proxy, framework will check "alwaysUseProxy";